Justinmind’s integration with Adobe XD

 - In the dialog that appears, search for ‘Justinmind’ and install the Justinmind for XD plugin.

-- In Adobe XD, with the file you’d like to export open, navigate to the Plugins menu and select “XD to Justinmind”.
+Once the plugin is installed, open the file you’d like to export.
+Then, navigate to the Plugins menu and select “XD to Justinmind”.

-You’ll then see a dialog where you can specify the name and destination of the export.
-After that, a Justinmind-compatible .vp file will be generated.
+You’ll see a dialog where you can specify the name and destination of the export.
+After that, the plugin will generate a Justinmind-compatible .vp file.

 The generated .vp file will convert all layers from your Adobe XD file into individual elements and components in Justinmind.
 All text from your design will be maintained as editable text, and Rectangles and Ellipses will stay as shapes in your Justinmind prototype.
 All other assets will be converted into .svg images.